trieu/leo-bot/README.md

 ```
 6. Run ./start_app.sh
 7. The LEO BOT is started at the host 0.0.0.0 with port 8888
-8. For demo and local test, open redis-cli, run: hset demo userlogin demo
+8. For demo and local test, need Redis Server.
+Open redis-cli, run: hset demo userlogin demo
-9. Go to the HOSTNAME to test.
-The example of my demo at https://leobot.leocdp.com
+9. Go to the HOSTNAME to test your chatbot.